PeterCullenBurbery/PeterCullenBurbery/README.md

 I enjoy learning physics with materials by Richard Feynman with the Feymann lectures, Stephen Wolfram, and Douglas C. Giancoli.

 I like Wikipedia, which I edit a lot.
 I also like freecodecamp.org founded by Quincy Larson.
+I also like lichess.org where I sometimes play chess.
 <!--
 **PeterCullenBurbery/PeterCullenBurbery** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.